Berry Global, Inc. Announces E - GuruFocus.com

 The Early Tender Consideration for Notes validly tendered prior to or at the Early Tender Time and accepted for purchase is calculated using the Fixed Spread (as defined below) and is inclusive of the Early Tender Premium.

-Except as set forth in the paragraph below, payment for the Notes that are validly tendered at or prior to the Expiration Time (as defined below), and that are accepted for purchase, will be made on the date referred to as the “Final Settlement Date.”
-The Company anticipates that the Final Settlement Date will be April 6, 2023, the second business day after the Expiration Time, subject to all conditions to the Tender Offer having been satisfied or waived by the Company.
+Except as set forth in the paragraph below, payment for the Notes that are validly tendered at or prior to the Expiration Time, and that are accepted for purchase, will be made on the date referred to as the “Final Settlement Date.”
+After giving effect to the extensions described above, the Company anticipates that the Final Settlement Date will be April 10, 2023, the second business day after the Expiration Time, subject to all conditions to the Tender Offer having been satisfied or waived by the Company.

-All other terms and conditions of the previously announced Tender Offer, including without limitation the withdrawal deadline of March 21, 2023 (the “Withdrawal Deadline”) and the expiration time of 11:59 p.m., New York City time, on April 4, 2023 (the “Expiration Time”), remain unchanged and are as set forth in the Offer to Purchase dated March 8, 2023 (the “Offer to Purchase”).
+All other terms and conditions of the previously announced Tender Offer, including without limitation the withdrawal deadline of March 21, 2023 (the “Withdrawal Deadline”), remain unchanged and are as set forth in the Offer to Purchase dated March 8, 2023 (the “Offer to Purchase”).

 Tender Offer details